Bernabé Zapata Miralles

-Bernabé Zapata Miralles (born 12 January 1997) is a Spanish professional tennis player.
-He has been ranked by the ATP as high as world No. 37 in singles, achieved in May 2023.
-He also has a career-high doubles ranking of world No. 404, attained in August 2023.
+Bernabé Zapata Miralles (born 12 January 1997) is a Spanish former professional tennis player.
+He has a career-high ATP singles ranking of world world No. 37 achieved on 22 May 2023 and a career-high doubles ranking of world No. 404 achieved on 21 August 2023.

 Professional career

 2018: ATP debut

 Zapata Miralles made his ATP main draw debut at the 2018 Geneva Open after qualifying for the singles main draw and he had his first main draw win by defeating Florian Mayer in straight sets.

 2020–21: Maiden Challenger title, Top 125 & Major debut & first win

 He won his maiden title at the 2020 Internazionali di Tennis del Friuli Venezia Giulia in Cordenons, Italy defeating Carlos Alcaraz.

 He had his second ATP main draw win when he beat John Millman in the first round of 2021 Dubai Tennis Championships in straight sets.

 On his Grand Slam debut he qualified for his first at the 2021 French Open, and then for his second Major at the 2021 Wimbledon Championships.

 Zapata Miralles was the champion in the Challengers in Heilbronn and Poznań claiming his first and second ATP Challenger titles of 2021.
 As a result, he achieved a new career high ranking of world No. 110 on 2 August 2021.

 He subsequently qualified for his third Major in a row at the 2021 US Open as lucky loser.
 He reached the second round for the first time in his career defeating fellow Spaniard Feliciano López.